 Suddenly, someone started banging loudly on the door.
 “They have found us,” I thought.
 I tried to keep my fears from showing, so as to avoid waking my angel, but she woke up anyways and started crying.
 Then, I heard someone shriek as if they were being stabbed to death.

 I pressed my little girl tightly against my chest while holding her head with my hand.
 The banging continued.
 The furniture I had left blocking the door seemed like about to plummet to the ground.
 I caressed my angel’s forehead, hair and earlobes to appease her.
 That had always worked like a charm on her, from the day she was born.
 Finally, her little body stopped shaking and her breathing began to slow.
-She let her head fall in my arms and, with eerie placidity, closed her eyes.
-She had fallen asleep in my arms, like a little fairy.
+She cradled her head in my arms and, with eerie placidity, closed her eyes.
+She had fallen asleep like a little fairy.

 I loved to watch her sleep.
 What an angelic face she had!
 And she was so quiet and peaceful … She didn’t even flinch when I put my hands around her neck and started squeezing.
 It was harder than expected, almost like—although entirely different to—bending an iron bar.
 It didn’t take but a second.
 I heard her neck snap and knew it was over.
 My little angel had always only truly belonged in Heaven.